chp117/Projects/Molecular_Property_Prediction/README.md

 ## 🛠 Tools Used

-- `RDKit`: for molecular structure handling and generating descriptors from SMILES strings
+- `RDKit`: for generating Mol objects used for descriptor calculations
 - `Mordred`: for computing a wide range of molecular descriptors
-- `Statsmodels`: for MLR model and variance inflation factor (VIF) analysis
+- `Statsmodels`: for variance inflation factor (VIF) analysis
-- `Scikit-learn`: for RF model and evaluation metrics
+- `Scikit-learn`: for traning and evaluation of ML models (MLR and RF)
 - `SHAP` (SHapley Additive exPlanations): for interpreting feature importance in the RF model
-- `Matplotlib`: Visualization of model coefficients, SHAP values, and feature importance
+- `Matplotlib`: Visualization of model performance and feature importance

 ## 📊 Workflow Summary

 1. **Data Retrieval**: SMILES strings retrieved from PubChem using the PUG REST API
 2. **Data Cleaning**: Removal of invalid entries, missing values, and duplicates
 3. **Descriptor Calculation**: Mordred descriptors computed, followed by filtering steps:
-   - Removal of categorical descriptors
-   - Elimination of low-variance and highly correlated descriptors
+   - Removal of categorical, low-variance, and highly correlated descriptors
-4. **Model Training**: 80:20 train-test split
+4. **Model Training**:
+   - MLR and RF models using 80:20 train-test split
-   - MLR model with VIF-based feature selection to mitigate multicollinearity
-   - Random Forest model with hyperparameter tuning
+   - Model improvement using VIF and outlier detection
-5. **Model Evaluation**: Using R², RMSE, and MAE
+5. **Model Evaluation**: using R², RMSE, and MAE
-6. **Feature Interpretation**:
+6. **Feature Importance Interpretation**: Coefficient plot and SHAP value plots
-   - MLR: Regression coefficients
-   - RF: SHAP values and summary plots
-7. **Visualization**: Bar charts, scatter plots, and SHAP plots to highlight important descriptors

 ## 📄 Files Included